AIDDbot/ArchetypeCSharpCLI/docs/SYSTEMS.md

 ## Overview

-Archetype CSharp CLI follows a layered CLI architecture, designed for simplicity, robustness, and developer experience with .NET platform conventions and Microsoft.Extensions.* libraries.
+Archetype CSharp CLI is a single-process console application (Presentation tier only).
+There are no separate service or data tiers; all logic executes within the CLI process.
+It is designed for simplicity, robustness, and great developer experience using .NET conventions and Microsoft.Extensions.* libraries.
+The CLI performs outbound HTTPS calls to public APIs.

 ## Presentation Tier